Holy kiss: History

 The early Christian apologist Tertullian wrote that before leaving a house, Christians are to give the holy kiss and say "peace to this house".
+Justin Martyr, Origen, and Cyprian attested to the practice of the holy kiss among Christians as well.

-Since the aforementioned epistles were addressed to Christian communities they would most probably have been read in the context of their communal worship.
+Though also practiced outside of church, since the aforementioned epistles were addressed to Christian communities, the practice of the holy kiss was especially relevant in communal worship.
 It has been noted that these mentions of the holy kiss come at the end of these epistles, indicating "that the kiss was shared in conjunction with the benedictions at the conclusion of worship services" though it soon "became associated with the Eucharist" and thus "its location during the worship service moved forward in time to the celebration of Communion."
-The holy kiss was seen as an essential part of preparting to partaking in the Eucharist:
+The holy kiss was seen as an essential part of preparing to partake in the Eucharist:

 For the early Christians, the holy kiss "was associated with the peace and unity given by the Holy Spirit to the congregation."

 The writings of the early church fathers speak of the holy kiss, which they call "a sign of peace", which was already part of the Eucharistic liturgy, occurring after the Lord's Prayer in the Roman Rite and the rites directly derived from it.
 St. Augustine, for example, speaks of it in one of his Easter Sermons:

 Augustine's Sermon 227 is just one of several early Christian primary sources, both textual and iconographic (i.e., in works of art) providing clear evidence that the "kiss of peace" as practiced in the Christian liturgy was customarily exchanged for the first several centuries, not mouth to cheek, but mouth to mouth (note that men were separated from women during the liturgy) for, as the primary sources also show, this is how early Christians believed Christ and his followers exchanged their own kiss.
 For example, in his Paschale carmen (c.
 425–50), Latin priest-poet Sedulius condemns Judas and his betrayal of Christ with a kiss thus, "And leading that sacrilegious mob with its menacing swords and spikes, you press your mouth against his, and infuse your poison into his honey?"